 The Service Provider will be a special purpose vehicle (SPV).
-The GTM envisages dealing with a single point of contact within the Service Provider, which will be responsible for all aspects of the Project, from inception to completion.
+The GTLM envisages dealing with a single point of contact with the Service Provider, which will be responsible for all aspects of the Project, from inception to completion.

-The Project is being structured as a corporate finance project, which implies that it should be financed on the basis of the Bidder's balance sheet, with reliance on the Unitary Payment that will be agreed to between the GTM and the Preferred Bidder.
-The Bidders are expected to provide details of their funding structure to enable the GTM to analyse such funding structure and determine whether or not it can be provided and sustained through the Project term.
-All forms of funding and terms and conditions of funding are crucial in the analysis of the funding capability.
+The Project is being structured as a corporate finance project, which implies that it should be financed on the basis of the Bidder's balance sheet, with reliance on the Unitary Payment that will be agreed to between GTLM and the Preferred Bidder.
+The Bidders are expected to provide details of their funding structure for GTLM to be able to analyse such funding structure and determine whether or not it can be provided and sustained through the Project term.
+All forms of funding and terms and conditions of funding are crucial.

-Based on the feasibility study the project term is estimated for a period of twelve (12) years, subject to the final negotiations between the Preferred Bidder and the GTM
+Based on the feasibility study conducted, the project is recommended to be for 12 years, subject to final negotiations between the Preferred Bidder and GTLM

-3.1.1.
-Affordability
+3.1.1 Affordability

 A feasibility study was conducted to evaluate the viability of the project in accordance with the National Treasury Regulations.
-The study has indicated an approximate affordability level for the services required by the GTM in respect of this project.
-This amount is expressed in 2009 terms and is indexed annually according to CPIX.
-Please refer to section 6.5 for further requirements on the financial model.
+The study has indicated an approximate affordability level of R21.15 million per annum [excluding VAT] for the services required by GTLM in respect of this project.
+This amount is expressed in 2011 terms and is indexed annually according to CPI.

-Bidders are required to provide financial solutions which are within this level of affordability.
+Bidders are required to provide financial solutions, which are within this level of affordability.

-3.1.2.
-Service Provider Funding
+3.1.2Service Provider Funding

-Bidders must demonstrate that all Service Provider funding required for this initiative has been secured, contingent only upon the conclusion of successful negotiations with GTM, as provided in this RFP.
+Bidders must demonstrate that all Service Provider funding required for this initiative has been secured, contingent only upon the conclusion of successful negotiations with GTLM, as provided in this RFP.

-Bidders must provide a funding plan to evidence that they have sufficient cash flow and liquidity to undertake the activities specified in the project, recognizing that, under the unitary payment contemplated in this tender, the Service Provider must have sufficient capital and operating resources to undertake the project, including the capital required for the Development Period, to bring the project to completion, within standards and terms acceptable to the GTM.
+Bidders must provide a funding plan to evidence that they have sufficient cash flow and liquidity to undertake the activities specified in the project, recognizing that, under the unitary payment contemplated in this tender, the Service Provider must have sufficient capital and operating resources to undertake the project, including the capital required for the Development Period, to bring the project to completion, within standards and terms acceptable to GTLM.

-The GTM estimate that the required appropriate levels of commitment of funding for providing the waste management service as at August 2009 include capital expenditure of sixty five million rand(R65 million)
+We estimate that the required appropriate levels of commitment of capital funding for providing the services, as at July 2011 include capital expenditure of seventy one million rand(R71 million)